 Your girls will love “pranking” people by programming the mouse to sneak up on people!

-If you don’t want to spend the money to buy equipment, our What Robots Do Activity Booklet has step-by-step instructions with activities that don’t require any technology.
+If you don’t want to spend the money to buy equipment or plan meeting, our Activity Booklet has step-by-step instructions with activities that don’t require any technology.

 Do you want more ideas like this one right in your inbox and be the first to be notified when new activity booklets are available?